a-t-em/Asthma-Prediction/README.md

 ## **Usage**

 Clone the repository and run `make setup` in the terminal (which requires [Make](https://www.technewstoday.com/install-and-use-make-in-windows/) to be installed first).
 This will launch a virtual environment and install all dependencies from `requirements.txt`.
+To launch mlflow server with SQL backend locally and train the model, enter `make build_model` into the terminal.
+You can then view the monitoring metrics in your browser at `localhost:5000`.

-You can then launch the Flask app with `make launch_app` and then test it using `make test` command.
+To deploy the model as a prediction endpoint, you can launch the Flask app with `make launch_app`.
+It would then be available on port 8080 for posting JSON requests.
+You may test it with custom test cases using `make test` command that will run the test case in `testing.py`.

-Alternatively, you can run `make all` to set up the environment and launch the Flask app.
+Alternatively, you can run `make all` to set up the environment, build the model, and launch the Flask app successively; or if the environment is already ready, you can enter `make run` to only do the latter two.

 ## **Dependencies - `requirements.txt`**